SchedunApp/Schedun/README.md

 * **External University Friends:** Might add on demand, allows users to add the schedules of their friends from other universities specificly. **This function is still not fully planned out.**

 ## 🌐 Contact Information
-If you have any issues with the app, any questions or suggestions, feel free to contact me at: schedunapp@gmail.com
+If you have any issues with the app, any questions or suggestions, feel free to contact us at: schedunapp@gmail.com